John Entwistle: Death and legacy

 Entwistle died in Room 658 at the Hard Rock Hotel and Casino in Paradise, Nevada, on 27 June 2002, one day before the scheduled first show of the Who's 2002 United States tour.
 He was 57 years old.
 Entwistle had gone to bed that night with Alycen Rowse, a local stripper and groupie, who awoke the next morning to find Entwistle cold and unresponsive.
 The Clark County medical examiner determined that his death was due to a heart attack induced by an undetermined amount of cocaine.
 Entwistle already had severe heart disease and usually smoked 20 cigarettes a day.

 Entwistle had undergone a medical examination for insurance purposes before the Who's 2002 tour started.
 The exam revealed high blood pressure and high cholesterol.
 Entwistle's authorised biographer Paul Rees has suggested that a more detailed physical examination would have revealed that three of his arteries were blocked and necessitated surgery.

 His funeral was held at St Edward's Church in Stow-on-the-Wold, Gloucestershire, England, on 10 July 2002.
-His body was cremated and his ashes were buried privately on the grounds of his mansion, Quarwood.
+His body was cremated and his ashes were buried privately in the grounds of his mansion, Quarwood.
 A memorial service was held on 24 October at St Martin-in-the-Fields, Trafalgar Square, London.
+Long time friend and band mate Steve Luongo was invited by The Who and John's family to deliver the eulogy.

 Entwistle's huge collection of guitars and basses was auctioned at Sotheby's in London by his son, Christopher, to meet anticipated taxes on his father's estate.

 On Pete Townshend's website, Townshend and Roger Daltrey published a tribute, saying, "The Ox has left the building—we've lost another great friend.
 Thanks for your support and love.
 Pete and Roger."